damianhakert/damianhakert.github.io/source/_posts/2016-01-28-gitlab-8-dot-4-dot-2-released.markdown

 Most importantly, we've removed those ugly borders that accidentally got added to all of our tables.
-That alone should be reason to upgrade, but this version also includes some performance improvements to project pages and Elasticsearch integration, and squashes a few bugs, including one that was preventing LDAP users with 2FA enabled from logging in, which we think is an important feature.
+That alone should be reason to upgrade, but this version also includes some performance improvements to project pages and to Elasticsearch indexing, and squashes a few bugs, including one that was preventing LDAP users with 2FA enabled from logging in, which we think is an important feature.

 Read on for all the details!